 Q: Which is correct: “She is smarter than him,” or “She is smarter than he,” or “She is smarter than he is”?
 The first does sound more idiomatic; the second, snootier; and the third, something in between.
 I do so rely on your help!

-A: If formal perfection is what you’re after, go with “She is smarter than he is” or the admittedly stiff “She is smarter than he.”
+A: If you want to please the sticklers, go with “She is smarter than he is” or the admittedly stiff “She is smarter than he.”

 But English is a living language, and the traditional view of “than” has shifted.
 Usages like “than him” are no longer regarded as incorrect – merely less formal.